Skip to main content

 Common Errors You'll Hit

-"Gateway not reachable" — The gateway is in zombie state.
-Run openclaw gateway restart.
+"Gateway not reachable" — Gateway is in zombie state.
+Run: openclaw gateway restart

-"model expects object, not string" — You used config set agents.defaults.model instead of agents.defaults.model.primary.
+"model expects object, not string" — Used config set agents.defaults.model instead of agents.defaults.model.primary.

 Total Time Investment

-If you're non-technical: realistically 1–2 days, learning each tool as you go.
+• Non-technical users: Realistically 1–2 full days, learning each tool as you go

 There's an Easier Way

-Everything above is what SimplifyClaw does automatically in about 60 seconds.
+Everything above — server provisioning, Node.js installation, OpenClaw configuration, Telegram connection, watchdog setup — is what SimplifyClaw automates in 60 seconds.

-You click a button, paste a Telegram bot token and an API key, and your OpenClaw agent is live — on a dedicated cloud server, with the watchdog installed, the model configured, Telegram connected, and SSL set up.
-No terminal required.
+You paste a Telegram bot token and an API key, and your agent is live on a dedicated server with monitoring, auto-restart, daily backups, and a web dashboard.
+Plans start at $9.99/month.

 If you enjoyed the process above, self-hosting is a great option and this guide has everything you need.
 If you'd rather just have a working agent: deploy with SimplifyClaw in 60 seconds.